EMCECS/bucket-wipe/README.md

 ```
 usage: java -jar bucket-wipe.jar [options] <bucket-name>
  -a,--access-key <access-key>   the S3 access key
+    --delete-mpus               incomplete MPUs will prevent the bucket

+                                from being deleted. use this option to
+                                clean up all incomplete MPUs
  -e,--endpoint <URI>            the endpoint to connect to, including
                                 protocol, host, and port
  -h,--help                      displays this help text